 Under Section 1.401(a)-13(c)(1)(ii) of the Income Tax Regulations, the term “assignment” includes any direct or indirect arrangement (whether revocable or irrevocable) whereby a party acquires from a participant or beneficiary a right or interest enforceable against the plan in, or to, all or any part of a plan benefit payment which is, or may become, payable to the participant or beneficiary.

-A revocable assignment is an assignment which contains terms and conditions that would cause the assignment of benefits (or assignments such as pre-retirement death benefits) to terminate or change as a result the passage of time or the happening of some defined event.
+A revocable assignment is an assignment that contains terms and conditions that would cause the assignment of benefits (or assignments such as pre-retirement death benefits) to terminate or change as a result of the passage of time or the happening of some defined event.